• Skip to primary navigation

 • Email

-Undrallu aka Kudumulu are traditionally made as offering (prasad or neivedhyam) on Ganesh Chathurthi.
-They are basically steamed rice balls that are easy to make and are served with a spicy ginger chutney.
+Undrallu or kudumulu are traditionally made as offering (prasad or neivedhyam) on Ganesh Chathurthi.
+These steamed rice balls are very easy to make.

 This post contains affiliate links to Amazon and other sites.
 I will earn a commission from qualifying purchases through those links.
 This blog generates income via ads.
 Click here to read my affiliate links policy.